Kentucky Court Records

 Get the relevant expungement petition process forms.
 There are different forms for different cases.
 Identify the forms of interest in the case.
 Below are some:

-• Forms for Misdemeanors
+- Forms for Misdemeanors

-• Forms for Vacation and Expungement of Felony Convictions
+- Forms for Vacation and Expungement of Felony Convictions

 Typically, the court holds a hearing for misdemeanor petitions within 30 days of filing.
 However, the process is a little different for felony convictions.
 In this case, the judge informs the prosecutor’s office.
 The prosecutor has 60 days to file a reply with a 120-day extension if needed.
-After this, the court holds a hearing, and the judge gets to decide within four months.
+After this, the court holds a hearing, and the judge decides within four months.
 Expunction processes for felony convictions take the longest time, while dismissed charges or acquittals get processed almost immediately.

 Do Sealed Records Show up In Kentucky Background Checks?